Dealing with Threats and the Potential for Violent Behavior

 You are here

 An important component of ensuring the safety and security of students, faculty, staff, and guests to our campus is addressing threats and potential for violent behavior.
-Situations can and do arise here at the U or anywhere that raise concerns about the potential for the threat of harm to individuals or larger numbers of people.
 As with all issues of personal safety, we all have a role to play in creating an environment that is not hospitable to threatening behavior.
 Should you witness an event or circumstances that raise your concern about a potential for threat to safety to you or others, take the following steps:

 - Call 911 for police assistance if you witness violence taking place, or believe/feel that there is a threat of imminent danger to your own or someone else's safety.